-The cost of assets acquired other than by purchase is deemed to be its current value unless the acquisition does not have a commercial substance (i.e. will not lead to a variation in the cash flows of
+The cost of assets acquired other than by purchase is deemed to be its fair value unless the acquisition does not have a commercial substance (i.e. will not lead to a variation in the cash flows of the council).
+In the latter case, where an asset is acquired via an exchange, the cost of the acquisition is the carrying amount of the asset given up by the council.

-Donated assets are measured initially at current value.
-The difference between current value and any consideration paid is credited to the taxation and non-specific grant income line of the comprehensive income and expenditure statement, unless the donation has been made conditionally.
+Donated assets are measured initially at fair value.
+The difference between fair value and any consideration paid is credited to the taxation and non-specific grant income line of the comprehensive income and expenditure statement, unless the donation has been made conditionally.
 Until conditions are satisfied, the gain is held in the donated assets account.
 Where gains are credited to the comprehensive income and expenditure statement, they are reversed out of the general fund balance to the capital adjustment account in the movement in reserves statement.